Internet browser Vivaldi takes aim at tech savvy users

 "We have made several deals and have started a dialogue with others.
 But because some of these are potential competitors, we've wanted to go live with the browser first."

-Named after the 18th century composer Antonio Vivaldi, the name carries an inescapable reference to von Tetzchner's previous role as co-founder and long-time head of browser and mobile phone technology firm Opera Software (OPERA.OL).
+Named after the 18th century composer Antonio Vivaldi, the name carries an inescapable reference to von Tetzchner's previous role as co-founder and long-time head of browser and mobile phone technology firm Opera Software.

 He left the company in 2011 and later formed Vivaldi.net, a social media platform which he said at the time would target computer geeks wary of aggressive advertising and government surveillance.